-If you work in an industry, you have probably heard of industry codes of practice.
+If you work in an industry, you’ve probably heard of an industry code of conduct.
 These are fundamentally enforceable rules and measures that above all, aim to regulate industry conduct.
 This applies to its workers and their relationship with consumers.
 The role of an industry code is to improve industry standards and support legislative requirements.
-Further, industry codes of practice can be mandatory or voluntary, apply to a single business or an entire industry.
+Further, industry codes of conduct can be mandatory or voluntary, apply to a single business or an entire industry.

 Mandatory and Voluntary Codes

 Voluntary codes are far more flexible and popular than mandatory codes, with only members of an industry or profession that have agreed to a code bound by it.
 Similarly, an effective voluntary code can lead to reduced regulation and increased protection for consumers and workers.

-What are the benefits of an industry code of practice?
+What are the benefits of an industry code of conduct?

-An industry code of practice provides a range of benefits to both industry and consumers such as:
+An industry code of conduct provides a range of benefits to both industry and consumers such as:

 - The creation and enforcement of appropriate industry practices formulated by industry experts.